bluecadet/bc-ci-for-pantheon/README.md

 Links:
 - Site: [BackstopJS](https://garris.github.io/BackstopJS/)

 Visual regression tests.
 Urls defined in .projectconfig.js file in root and built on demand.
+Reference Urls are built from the TEST environment unless, `backstopjsReferenceEnv` is set in .projectconfig file.
+The only acceptable values are "dev", "test"(default), "live".

 TODOs:
 - set options for which environment is the base env.